 After you have a race engine built and installed, along with some of the other go-fast items listed, dyno-tuning can prove to be a valuable investment.
+Many different vehicles benefit from tuning gadgets, such as the best tuner for 6.7 cummins being a common online search for truck owners.
 I brought my car to the dyno shop with low expectations, thinking this process would simply provide me an idea of how powerful the engine was.
 I certainly was not expecting the results that the car gained simply from adjusting the fuel pressure and engine timing.
 My Improved Touring B Honda Prelude (110 stock HP at the crank) gained 6.5 maximum horsepower and 3.6 pounds of torque at the wheels.
 Even more important was how the horsepower and torque curves were modified throughout the RPM range.
 In my case, this certainly was well worth the $150 investment to have the shop tune the engine.

 In order to have your engine properly dyno-tuned, it will be necessary to install an adjustable fuel pressure regulator.
 When I first purchased a fuel pressure regulator, I bought a very inexpensive unit that utilized a portion of the stock regulator.
 I soon returned the item and bought a better quality unit.
 I then went to a parts store (NAPA) and had them fabricate a fuel hose and adaptors for me to use when installing the fuel pressure gauge.
 If you are unable to locate a shop to do this, you can easily assembly the hose and adaptors yourself.
 But for the price I paid, it came out to about the same amount of money to have the shop do it for me the “right way.”
 Before installing the fuel pressure regulator, install the fuel pressure gauge and determine what the current fuel pressure is.
 After installing the aftermarket fuel pressure regulator, set it to the amount that the stock fuel pressure regulator was and verify that the new set-up does not leak.
 If you don’t do a baseline dyno run (with the stock fuel pressure and timing settings), you will never know what horsepower gains were made prior to tuning the car.

-Some cars also have the ability of tuning the vehicle’s ECU (engine control unit), using after market parts to better take advantage of the modifications you have completed on your racecar.
+Some cars also have the ability to tune the vehicle’s ECU (engine control unit), using aftermarket parts like you’ll be able to find on websites such as Czok and others, to better take advantage of the modifications you have completed on your racecar.
 The cost of these units ranges significantly and also requires time on a dyno to tune it.